milvus-io/milvus/INSTALL.md

   - Ubuntu 18.04 or higher
   - CentOS 7

-  If your operating system does not meet the requirements, we recommend that you pull a Docker image of [Ubuntu 18.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [CentOS 7](https://docs.docker.com/install/linux/docker-ce/centos/) as your compilation environment.
+  > Note: If your operating system does not meet the requirements, we recommend that you pull a Docker image of [Ubuntu 18.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or [CentOS 7](https://docs.docker.com/install/linux/docker-ce/centos/) as your compilation environment.

 - GCC 7.0 or higher to support C++ 17
 - CMake 3.12 or higher
+- Git

 For GPU-enabled version, you will also need: